toddaustin07/edge_envisalink/README.md

 *PLEASE NOTE:  This driver only works with DSC systems.
 Those with Honeywell or Honeywell-compatable systems should check out an applicable driver [here](https://community.smartthings.com/t/st-edge-honeywell-ademco-vista-panel-envisalink/233766).*

 ### Benefits
-- Eliminates dependency on Groovy DTHs, which is being sunset
+- Eliminates dependency on Groovy DTHs, which has being sunset
 - No SmartApp is required
 - Eliminates need for separate stay / away panel devices
 - Eliminates need for separate computer to run Envisalink interfacing code